 Land Use or practice name/title

 Detailed definition of the land use or practice

+The definition should incorporate descriptive elements that can reasonably be checked by anyone involved in the verification assessment of the practice and result in replicable verification findings

-Recommended nitrogen, phosphorus, and sediment loading or effectiveness estimates
+Nitrogen, phosphorus, and sediment loading or effectiveness estimates (practice performance recommendations)

-Discussion may include alternative modeling approaches if appropriate
+Discussion may include alternative modeling approaches to accommodate a specific land use or practice, if appropriate

 Justification for the selected effectiveness estimates, including

-List of references used (peer-reviewed, unpublished, etc.)

-Detailed discussion of how each reference was considered, or if another source was investigated, but not considered
+List of all data sources considered (peer-reviewed, unpublished, etc.) and a description of how each data source was considered (see Table 1)

+Panel members can use unpublished data if such data is based on solid documentation as to the origins and the quality of the data

+Identify data sources that were considered, but not used in determining practice effectiveness estimates

+Documentation of how the Panel addressed negative results or no pollution reduction in nutrient and sediment loads as a result of implementation of a specific practice

+Where studies with negative or no pollution reduction data are found (i.e. the practice acted as a source of pollutants), they should be considered the same as all other data

-Description of how best professional judgment was used, if applicable
+Description of how best professional judgment was used, if applicable, to determine effectiveness estimates

-Land uses to which the BMP is applied
+Land uses to which the practice is applied

-Load sources that the BMP will address and potential interactions with other practices
+Load sources that the practice will address and potential interactions with other practices

-Description of pre-BMP and post-BMP circumstances, including the baseline conditions for individual practices
+Description of pre-practice and post-practice circumstances, including the baseline conditions for individual practices

-Conditions under which the BMP works:
+Conditions under which the practice performs as intended/designed:

-Should include conditions where the BMP will not work, or will be less effective.
-An example is large storms that overwhelm the design.
+Include conditions/circumstances where the practice will not perform as intended/designed, or will be less effective.
+An example: large storm events that could exceed a practice’s design specifications.

-Any variations in BMP effectiveness across the watershed due to climate, hydrogeomorphic region, or other measureable factors.
+Any variations in practice performance due to climate variability, hydrogeomorphic region, or other measureable factors.

-Temporal performance of the BMP including lag times between establishment and full functioning (if applicable)
+Temporal performance of the practice including lag times between establishment and full functioning, if applicable

 Unit of measure (e.g., feet, acres)